-Each district shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the new evaluation and support system.
-A pattern may consist of a pattern of one rating.
+Each district shall define effectiveness and ineffectiveness utilizing a pattern of summative ratings derived from the new evaluation system.
+A pattern may consist of a pattern of one.
 The state model recommends the following patterns:

-Novice teachers shall generally be deemed effective if said educator receives at least two sequential proficient ratings, one of which must be earned in the fourth year of a novice teacher's career.
-A below standard rating shall only be permitted in the first year of a novice teacher's career.
-There should be a trajectory of growth and development as evidenced by a subsequent rating of developing or higher in year two and sequential proficient ratings in years three and four.
+Novice teachers shall generally be deemed effective if said educator receives at least two sequential accomplished ratings, one of which must be earned in the fourth year of a novice teacher's career.
+A below standard rating shall only be permitted in the first year of a novice teacher's career, assuming a pattern of growth of developing in year two and two sequential accomplished ratings in years three and four.
+Superintendents shall offer a contract to any educator he/she deems effective at the end of year four.
+This shall be accomplished through the specific issuance to that effect.